rsmoke/bearriver_application/README.md

 ## Authors
 - Rick Smoke - Initial work
-- Margarita Barvinok - Extremely talented co-developer
+- Margarita Barvinok - Co-developer

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details